Flooding Series: What you Need to Know During Hurricane Season

 - Available community resources.

-WRAL meteorologist Greg Fishel will give opening remarks.
+WRAL meteorologist Greg Fishel will give opening remarks on August 28.
 The Raleigh Police and Fire Departments also will share hurricane safety tips and explain the importance of safe driving during a rain storm.

 North Carolina Floodplain Mapping will provide information about flood risks, flood insurance, and help you identify areas near your home that are likely to flood.